schreibikus/stdemojtag/README.md

 # stdemojtag

-stdemojtag is a JTAG adapter firmware for STM32L476 Discovery cards.
+stdemojtag is a JTAG adapter firmware for STM32L476 Discovery boards.

 Hardcoded PINs: